As the vaccine rollout picks up speed, Japan turns to private sector for added boost

-From Toyota to SoftBank, a slew of large companies in Japan have announced they will open COVID-19 vaccination sites on June 21 for their employees following a decree by the health ministry Wednesday.
+From Toyota to SoftBank, a slew of large companies in Japan have announced they will soon open COVID-19 vaccination sites for their employees — some as early as June 21 — following a decree by the health ministry Wednesday.

 While nearly 11 million people have received at least their first shot of a COVID-19 vaccine as of Wednesday, the country’s inoculation campaign remains far behind that of all other major industrial nations.